-TSUGE BOXWOOD BRUSH - 3LINES & 2LINES
+TSUGE BOXWOOD BRUSH - 3LINES and 2LINES

-The origin of the "satsuma tsuge comb" began when samurai warriors from Satsuma clan first started making them as they returned from Edo after completing the flood prevention works at Kiso River during the Edo period.
+The "Satsuma Tsuge comb" originated when samurai warriors from the Satsuma clan first started making them as they returned from Edo after completing the flood prevention works at Kiso River during the Edo period.
 The boxwood comb making became widespread as a side job for lower-level samurai warriors.
-There were about ten comb manufacturers by the time of the Taisho Period, and each manufacturer put all their ingenuity into the design of comb.
+There were about ten comb manufacturers by the Taisho Period, and each manufacturer put all their ingenuity into the comb's design.

-All of our tsuge combs/brushes are handmade by skilled artisans in Japan and take a long time to complete.
+Our tsuge combs/brushes are handmade by skilled artisans in Japan and take a long time to complete.
 The materials are naturally dried for more than three years and hand-carved individually.
 And finally, camellia oil is applied repeatedly into the comb or brush to bring out its gloss.

 HOW TO USE